openfaas/faas/CONTRIBUTING.md

 ### Sign your work

-> Note: every commits in your PR or Patch must be signed-off.
+> Note: every commit in your PR or Patch must be signed-off.

 The sign-off is a simple line at the end of the explanation for a patch.
 Your signature certifies that you wrote the patch or otherwise have the right to pass